 The Dee Valley AONB includes many significant habitats and sites of significance for biodiversity and geo-diversity.
 Links between land management, sustainable food production and tourism via collaborative work between the AONB and local food businesses in the Dee Valley to establish a food network – Llangollen and Dee Valley Good Grub Club.

 Transport and access to services are a matter of concern to some residents in the Dee Valley, particularly at its Western end.
-Llandrillo and communities outside of Corwen and Llangollen appear as relatively deprived in the Access to Services domain of the Welsh Index of Multiple Deprivation due to the relatively long travel times by public or private transport to local facilities such as GPs, dentists, shops and post offices.
+Llandrillo, Corwen and Llangollen appear as relatively deprived in the Access to Services domain of the Welsh Index of Multiple Deprivation due to the relatively long travel times by public or private transport to local facilities such as GPs, dentists, shops and post offices.
 People living in these area may have a higher risk of social isolation.
-Recent high profile bus company bankruptcies are a cause for concern for the area.
+TransCymru services since 2014 have improved connections with neighbouring counties.
 Key routes cross local authority boundaries including parts of Gwynedd, Denbighshire and Wrexham and require partnership working in transport planning and investment.
+Recent engagement did, however, highlight that connections to the North Wales Coast remained poor.

 The Dee Valley area has a number of health assets not least the countryside environment and the outdoor leisure facilities it offers.
 The countryside can play a key role in encouraging and enabling residents to choose healthy lifestyles.
-Work is planned to develop a Corwen Health walk to complement the existing Llangollen Health walk which will continue to be promoted.
-Community Miles routes will also be developed at the Sun Bank and Old Railway sites.
+A variety of Community Miles routes have been developed at the Sun Bank and Old Railway sites.

 More extensive walking routes in the Valley include a portion of the Offa’s Dyke route, Dee Valley Way, North Berwyn Way and Tegid Way.
 Annual walking festivals at Corwen and Llangollen provide a focus for promoting these activities to residents and visitors alike.
 There are also famous mountain biking trails in the Berwyn range above Cynwyd.
 The river itself offers opportunities for a range of water sports and angling.